PedroRASB/COVID-19-Twice-Transfer-DNNs/README.md

 Deep neural networks for detection of COVID-19, pneumonia and healthy individuals.
-For more information please read: http://link.springer.com/article/10.1007/s42600-021-00132-9
+For more information please read the article: http://link.springer.com/article/10.1007/s42600-021-00132-9

 Abstract: